 I am excited to bring you another conversation with a wonderful blogger in my ongoing series, Meet The Blogger.
 I am always dumbfounded when it comes to remembering how or when I have met bloggers.
 Many, I have realized, I met through memes.
 And it seems that is how I met Kris.
 Back in 2013 she commented on one of my Garden Bloggers Bloom Day posts.
 And from time to time, I visited her blog, Late to the Garden Party, and saw her lovely gardens.
 But it wasn’t until 2014 when I joined the meme, In A Vase On Monday hosted by Cathy@Rambling in the Garden, that we reconnected and began a wonderful blogging friendship; admiring each others gardens and the flowers we wish we could grow.

 Kris lives in a beautiful area where she gardens year round, and puts together some of the most stunning arrangements with flowers I would never see here in the Northeast.
+That is when I came to know that she had adorned her patio with all the various hues and canopies with the help of a website, and she asked me to check for them here.
 I can’t wait for you to meet her so let’s get started…..

 Kris, for those that don’t know you, please tell the readers about yourself.